HenrikBechmann/react-super-simple-scroller/README.md

-  cellDimensions // as passed to the scroller viewDimensions spacing // as passed to the scroller
+  cellDimensions // as passed to the scroller viewDimensions spacing // as passed to the scroller runway // default 4, or as passed to the scroller
 }
 ```
 `cradleActual` holds almost the same properties (with actual counts, but without cellDimensions, viewportDimensions, and spacing), plus the following: